kevinpt/opbasm/README.txt

 ===Picoblaze-6 Enhancements===

 The native PB6 assembler KCPSM6.exe has a -c switch to limit the size of memory.
-OPBASM provides -m to do the same as well as -s to limit the scratchpad memory size to 64 or 128 bytes.
+Opbasm provides -m to do the same as well as -s to limit the scratchpad memory size to 64 or 128 bytes.
 MEM format files are output by default.
 KCPSM6-style HEX format is activated with -x.

 ===Templating===